hmcts/ccd-docker/README.md

 Then the indicated role, here `caseworker-cmc-loa1`, must be added to CCD (See [2.
 Add roles](#2-add-roles)).

 ### NOTE:
-The user and role creation can be done by executing the script
+Initial user and role creation can be done by executing the following script

-ccd-docker$ ./bin/create_roles.sh
+ccd-docker$ ./bin/create-initial-roles-and-users.sh

 ### Ready for take-off 🛫